 Contrarians vs. Co-operators

-Within an advisory board you want discussion and debate.
+Within an advisory board, you want discussion and debate.
 For that to successfully occur, you generally require differences of opinion.
 Pick your members well, and strategically consider your “mix”.
 We all know there are contrarians and co-operators and you never want a room full of each.
 Like in every company, association or group, you need a variety of roles.
 The contrarians will question the status quo or common belief, and often bring out some controversial opinions.
 While they may not “win” in the end, they most likely have pushed the group thinking a little further, or a little deeper.
 Conversely, the co-operators will often listen carefully and save their comments until the end.
 They often find areas of compromise to push the group towards a consensus and move on – which can be a good thing.

 Co-operators play an even more important role in working groups.
 The key to a successful working group is to keep the group moving in the right direction, at a reasonable pace.
 This is why an online working group might have some benefits.
 Imagine putting 10 people in a room with a blank page and asking them to create a consensus paper on a particular topic.
-You will have active and engaging debate, but will likely leave the room at the end of the day with the same blank page.
+You will have an active and engaging debate, but will likely leave the room at the end of the day with the same blank page.
 To be effective, the big task at hand needs to be broken down into executable and digestible steps.
 And much of the background or development of draft materials can be done independently.
 In fact, it often HAS to be done independently.
 Ten people cannot create content on anything – someone has to start and the rest can edit.
-And the group needs to be project managed throughout or actionable items will fall by the wayside when things get busy.
-And there you will be in the same place 6 months later.
+Moreover, the group needs to be project managed throughout or actionable items will fall by the wayside when things get busy.
+And then you will be in the same place 6 months later.
 An online working group, from start to final product, usually spans 2-3 months.
-And they are “fed” the steps, piece by piece, until final consensus and sign off.
+They are “fed” the steps, piece by piece, until final consensus and sign-off.
 And there you have your masterpiece!